 Instead of pumping groundwater from the Condamine Alluvium, participants will use Arrow’s treated water.
-This arrangement is called the Condamine Alluvium Substitution Scheme (CASS).
+This arrangement is called the Condamine Alluvium Substitution Scheme Network.

-The scheme is intended to offset impacts to the Condamine Alluvium aquifer arising from Arrow’s coal seam gas (CSG) production in the area of greatest predicted CSG-caused drawdown.
+The scheme is intended to offset potential impacts from drawdown on the Condamine Alluvium aquiferas a result of Arrows coal seam gas (CSG) extraction and maximise the beneficial use of treated coal seam water.

 A portion of Arrow’s Surat Basin tenure lies across the Condamine Alluvium, a critical groundwater resource for agriculture.

 A direct evaluation of connectivity between the Condamine Alluvium aquifer and the Walloon Coal Measures (Arrow’s target formation), conducted at two sites in 2013 and 2014, in addition to studies undertaken by the Queensland Government’s Office of Groundwater Impact Assessment (OGIA), demonstrated a low potential for groundwater impact from CSG extraction.

 Groundwater modelling by OGIA has shown that, while connectivity between the Condamine Alluvium and Walloon Coal Measures is low, the volume of groundwater in the Condamine Alluvium will be slightly reduced because of CSG-related groundwater pumping from the underlying Walloon Coal Measures.
 The volume that is due to Arrow's activity is estimated at about 58GL over 100 years (or about a tenth of Sydney Harbour's volume).
 This may change over time, based on the amount of water extracted through CSG production and updated groundwater modelling.